aperturerobotics/protobuf-es-lite/README.md

 [ts-proto] generates an interface for each protobuf message and a const message declaration object containing the marshal and unmarshal functions.
-This allows using interfaces and plain messages everywhere and does not need classes.
+This allows using interfaces and plain messages everywhere:

 [ts-proto]: https://github.com/stephenh/ts-proto

-This fork generates the ts-proto style with the protoc-gen-es tools:

 ```typescript
 // Create a partial MyMessage with just one field sets.